Nana pushed me to earn my college degree. Opportunity Fund helped me save for it!

 – Kiara, Wesleyan alum

-A savings account opens the door to financial stability.
+A savings account opens the door to college and financial stability.
 Opportunity Fund leads the nation in microsavings.

 When you can’t pay rent and have to choose between feeding your kids and going to the doctor, building savings seems out of reach.
 We’re proving it’s possible: With an average monthly income of just $1,830, our savers put away $80 each month in pursuit of a better life.
-The transformation continues from there: low-income households continue to save each month; open savings accounts for their children; and pass along financial habits and information to the next generation.
+We help people build an everday savings fund or to save for college.
+And the transformation continues from there: low-income households continue to save each month; open savings accounts for their children; and pass along financial habits and information to the next generation.

 Learn How it Works: Microsavings